boeckmann/asm6502/README.md

 In the last example the unary + is only needed if used as an instruction argument to destinguish from 6502 indirect addressing mode.

+## Line syntax
+Each line may end with a comment.
+Comments start with a semicolon.

+At the beginning of a line a label may be specified if the line does not contain a variable definition.

+	start:			; line consisting of a label comment
+	loop:	BNE loop	; label, instruction and comment
+	msg:	.byte "Hello"	; label followed by a directive and comment

+Variables are defined by giving the variable name followed by equal sign followed by an expression yielding a numeric value:

+	CHROUT = $FFD2

+## Directives
+Directive instruct the assembler to do certain things.
+They do not yield machine code but may produce output data.
+Names of directives start with a dot.
+The directives currently known to the assembler are:

+### .ORG directive
+Sets the current program counter to the numeric value of the argument

+	.ORG $0801

+### .BYTE directive
+Produces one or more output bytes.
+The arguments are separated by comma.
+Strings enclosed by " may also be used.

+	.BYTE 1
+	.BYTE 47, 11
+	.BYTE "Hello, World", 13, 10

+### .WORD directive
+Produces one or more output words.

+	.WORD $0801

+## Instructions
+In contrast to symbols, instruction mnemonics are case insensitive.
+Every assembler instruction consists of a mnemonic followed by at most one numeric argument including addressing mode specifiers.

 ## Addressing modes
 The assembler supports all MOS6502 addressing modes.